Keith Vaz: Speculation over Counter-Terrorism Bill

 Vaz's backing for the 42-day terrorist detention without charge "was seen as crucial by the Government".

 During the debate on 10 June 2008, the day before the key vote, Vaz was asked in Parliament whether he had been offered an honour for his support.
-He said: “No, it was certainly not offered—but I do not know; there is still time.”
+He said: "No, it was certainly not offered—but I do not know; there is still time."

 The Daily Telegraph printed a hand written letter to Vaz, written the day after the vote, then Chief Whip Geoff Hoon wrote:

-"Dear Keith ...
-Just a quick note to thank you for all your help during the period leading up to last Wednesday’s vote.
-I wanted you to know how much I appreciated all your help.
-I trust that it will be appropriately rewarded!...
-With thanks and best wishes, Geoff."

 Vaz wrote to the Press Council complaining the story was inaccurate, that the letter had been obtained by subterfuge and that he had not been contacted before the story was published.
 The complaint was rejected as the article made it clear that the reports of an honour were just speculation which Vaz had already publicly denied.

 Conflict of interest

 In September 2008, Vaz faced pressure to explain why he failed to declare an interest when he intervened in an official investigation into the business dealings of a close friend, solicitor Shahrokh Mireskandari, who has played a role in several racial discrimination cases against the Metropolitan Police, and who was representing Assistant Commissioner Tarique Ghaffur in his racial discrimination case against Scotland Yard Commissioner Sir Ian Blair.

 The Solicitors Regulation Authority began an investigation into Mireskandari's legal firm, Dean and Dean, in January 2008 after a number of complaints about its conduct.
 Vaz wrote a joint letter with fellow Labour MP Virendra Sharma to the authority's chief executive, Anthony Townsend, in February 2008 on official House of Commons stationery.
 He cited a complaint he had received from Mireskandari and alleged "discriminatory conduct" in its investigation into Dean and Dean.
 The Authority was forced to set up an independent working party to look into whether it had disproportionately targeted non-white lawyers for investigation.

 Liberal Democrat deputy leader Vince Cable said that Vaz should make a public statement to clear up his role in the affair.
 "It is quite unreasonable that an independent regulator should have been undermined in this way.
 I would hope that the chairman of the Home Affairs Select Committee will give a full public statement."